-One of the days should plan your way to Thingvellir national park the Great Geysir at Haukadalur (which only erupts a few times per year), sets at the northeast of Iceland is of historical, cultural, and geological significance, one must not miss out on one.
+One of the days should plan your way to Thingvellir national park the Great Geysir at Haukadalur (which only erupts a few times per year), set in the northeast of Iceland is of historical, cultural, and geological significance, one must not miss out on one.

 Iceland is also known for being the land of fire and ice, that’s due to the combination of glaciers and volcanos.
-11% of Iceland’s landmass is covered by glaciers, some of them named Breiðamerkurjökull glacier that creates fairyland of ice and wildlife.
+11% of Iceland’s landmass is covered by glaciers, some of them named Breiðamerkurjökull glacier which creates a fairyland of ice and wildlife.